Visualization enhances Problem Solving in multi-Qubit Systems: Introduction

 The Hadamard gate given by the rules H$\ket{0}=1/\sqrt{2} (\ket{0}+\ket{1})=\ket{+}$ and H$\ket{1}=1/\sqrt{2} (\ket{0}-\ket{1})=\ket{-}$, using the \ac{dn} is a typical operation for creating or destroying superpositions and is therefore of central importance for the field of \ac{qis}.
 Using the Hadamard gate, quantum states can be moved from the computational basis consisting of the basis states $\ket{0}$ and $\ket{1}$ to the Hadamard basis consisting of the basis states $\ket{+}$ and $\ket{-}$.
-This has the effect of turning bit-flips into phase flips and, therefore, opens the computational opportunity of operating on the phases of qubits, a central distinction of quantum computing from classical computing.
-A common concept that uses the Hadamard gate is phase kickback, where the role of control and target qubit is reversed by kicking the phase of the target qubit back to the control qubit.
+This opens the computational opportunity of operating on the phases of qubits, i.e., the relative phase difference between the $\ket{0}$ and $\ket{1}$ states.
+This is a central distinction of quantum computing from classical computing that finds application in all pillars of quantum technologies.
+An example of a common concept that uses the Hadamard gate is phase kickback, where the role of control and target qubit is reversed by kicking the phase of the target qubit back to the control qubit.
 This kick-backed phase can then be measured in the Hadamard basis~\cite{Wang_2023}.
-Basic examples are the relations CNOT$_{12}=$ H$_1$H$_2$CNOT$_{21}$H$_1$H$_2$ and CNOT$_{12}=$ H$_2$CZ$_{12}$H$_2$.
-Using phase kickback, the Hadamard gate can be used to extract phase information from a system of qubits and, therefore, enable oracle-based quantum algorithms like Quantum Fourier Transform, Quantum Phase Estimation, the Deutsch-Josza algorithm, Grover's algorithm, and quantum error correction protocols~\cite{Fundamentals}.
+In this way, the Hadamard gate can be used to extract phase information from a system of qubits and, therefore, enable oracle-based quantum algorithms like Quantum Fourier Transform, Quantum Phase Estimation, the Deutsch-Josza algorithm, Grover's algorithm, and quantum error correction protocols~\cite{Fundamentals}.

 In recent years, the number of educational \ac{qis} offerings has seen a large increase, ranging from standalone introductory courses to full bachelor's and master's programs~\cite{Aiello_2021,10.1117/1.OE.61.8.081806}, spurred by initiatives such as the US National Quantum Initiative~\cite{NQIA2018} or the European Quantum Flagship~\cite{EUQuantumFlagship2018}.
 This rapid growth has produced a patchwork of curricula and teaching approaches, underscoring an urgent need to investigate and develop evidence-based teaching methods within \ac{qis}~\cite{PhysRevPhysEducRes.20.010131,PhysRevPhysEducRes.20.020601}.
-This need is further underlined by the typical challenges that learners face in the field~\cite{Nita03042023}.
+This need is further underlined by the typical challenges that learners face in the field~\cite{Nita03042023,PhysRevPhysEducRes.20.020108,Seifollahi_2025}.